Waterfall

 Kolugjúfur waterfall

-Kolugjúfur – Giant One
+Kolugjúfur – Giant one

 The River Víðidalsá in Northern Iceland also creates spectacular waterfalls.
 Just below the Kolugil farm, the water still flows peacefully over the meadow before plunging into the rugged Kolugljúfur canyon.
 This generates numerous waterfalls, bearing the name Kolufossar Falls in honour of the giantess Kola.
 The best way to enjoy the breathtaking sight is from the viewing platform.